Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ## Switch parameter

 The *s* Switch parameter indicates the activation or deactivation (by-pass) of the selected effect, such that 0 (zero) means by-pass and 1 (one) means effect activation.
-The bypass switch does not remove the effect from chain, but it remains disabled at the same chain position.
+The by-pass switch does not remove the effect from chain, but it remains disabled at the same chain position.

 ## Parameter range